hdigital/parlgov-web/docs/migration.md

 **Cabinet parties** have been migrated from _ParlGov legacy_.

-Cabinet seats have not been included (see above).
+Cabinet seats have not been included (see the preceding section).

 _ParlGov legacy_ includes an experimental and incomplete recording of _confidence votes_ and _cabinet support parties_ that have not been migrated to